-Sec.
 1501.
 Definitions.

-1502.
-Custody and printing of Federal documents;

-appointment of Director.

-1503.
-Filing documents with Office; notation of time; public inspection; transmission for printing.

-1504.
-"Federal Register"; printing; contents; dis-

-tribution; price.

-1505.
-Documents to be published in Federal Reg-

-1ster.

-1506.
-Administrative Committee of the Federal Register; establishment and composition;

-powers and duties.

-1507.
-Filing document as constructive notice; publication in Federal Register as presumption of validity; judicial notice; citation.
-Publication in Federal Register as notice of
+- 1502.
+Custody and printing of Federal documents; appointment of Director. - 1503.
+Filing documents with Office; notation of time; public inspection; transmission for printing. - 1504.
+"Federal Register"; printing; contents; distribution; price. - 1505.
+Documents to be published in Federal Register. - 1506.
+Administrative Committee of the Federal Register; establishment and composition; powers and duties. - 1507.
+Filing document as constructive notice; publication in Federal Register as presumption of validity; judicial notice; citation. - 1508.
+Publication in Federal Register as notice of hearing. - 1509.
+Costs of publication, etc. - 1510.

-1508.
-Publication in Federal Register as notice of hearing.

-1509.
-Costs of publication, etc.

-1510.
 Code of Federal Regulations.